Punit-555/AndroidNewsApp-master/README.md

 [![google-play-badge](https://user-images.githubusercontent.com/33213229/55871467-a23b7000-5bc5-11e9-846e-93a2958f6253.png)](https://play.google.com/store/apps/details?id=com.soojeongshin.newsfeed.free)
 [![ic_launcher](https://user-images.githubusercontent.com/33213229/55873557-eda44d00-5bca-11e9-8272-50b56d971696.png)](https://play.google.com/store/apps/details?id=com.soojeongshin.newsfeed.free)

 I built the **Guardian NewsFeed** app from scratch.
-I made use of the design of my News app one of the Android Basics Nanodegree projects, which is on this GitHub, but the code is different from my News app.
+I made use of the design of my News app one of the Android Basics Industrial Training, which is on this GitHub, but the code is different from my News app.
 I added the podcast feature which allows you to stream the guardian podcasts for free.

 The differences are as follows.
 *	Use the Paging library to load news data gradually and gracefully, so that you do not need to adjust the Number of Items in the Settings